Disclosure:

 Everyone visiting your website’s homepage will see a customized landing page with notice information.
 This helps keep users informed about your website’s upcoming launch.

-The maintenance mode tells search engines and users the website is briefly unavailable but will return soon.
+The maintenance mode informs search engines and users that the website is temporarily unavailable but will be available again soon.

 If you need help with these steps, leave your question in the comment box.